ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

    :width: 400pt
    :align: center

 ..
-GENERATED FROM PYTHON SOURCE LINES 26-31
+GENERATED FROM PYTHON SOURCE LINES 25-30

 Perform required imports
 ------------------------
-As well as the PySystemCoupling package, PyFluent and PyDPF also need to be imported for this example.
-In addition, facilities from ``matplotlib`` and ``numpy`` are used to produce a simple plot of the results.
+This example imports these PyAnsys libraries: PySystemCoupling, PyFluent, and PyDPF.
+It also imports Matplotlib and NumPy to produce a simple plot of the results.

 ..
-GENERATED FROM PYTHON SOURCE LINES 31-44
+GENERATED FROM PYTHON SOURCE LINES 30-43

 .. code-block:: default